microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 1. Add the Node.js dev container definition to your extension folder by pressing `kbstyle(F1)`, selecting the **Remote-Containers: Create Configuration File...** command, and picking **Node.js 8 & TypeScript** (or just Node.js 8 if you are not using TypeScript).
 This will define the container you will use edit, debug, and test the extension.

 2. After this command runs, you can modify the contents of the `.devcontainer` folder to include additional build or runtime requirements.
-See the [in-depth Remote-Containers documentation](/docs/remote/containers#_indepth-setting-up-a-folder-to-run-in-a-container) for details.
+See the in-depth [Containers](/docs/remote/containers#_indepth-setting-up-a-folder-to-run-in-a-container) documentation for details.

 3. Edit your `launch.json` to add a second argument to the `args` property that points to the path of a test project or your test data in your workspace folder or that will be in the container when it starts.
 (Note: You cannot use the workspace folder itself.)
 By default, the user's home folder (`$HOME`) is used.
 For example, if your test data is in a `data` folder in your workspace, you would add `${workspaceFolder}/data` as follows: